dbrowning2/grapheneos/root.md

 # GrapheneOS root

 > [!IMPORTANT]
-> Pay special attention to the pixincreate/Magisk section.
-If you use stock Magisk you will soft brick your phone although it is easily recoverable it does require you to wipe your phone.
+> Do not enable the Zygisk in Magisk, it is not compatible with GrapheneOS.
+There are forks you can use at your own risk https://github.com/pixincreate/Magisk/releases.

 > [!WARNING]
 > MacOS loses the ability to talk to the phone in both adb and fastboot randomly when going between the OS and fastboot.
 The ONLY fix I've found is to reboot the Mac.
 This has been reproduced on different generation M series Macbooks.